huggingface/blog/autoformer.md

 We did it!
 The Autoformer model is [now available](https://huggingface.co/docs/transformers/main/en/model_doc/autoformer) in the 🤗 Transformers library, and simply called `AutoformerModel`.

-Our strategy with this model is to show the performance of the univariate Transformer models in comparison to the DLinear model which is inherently univariate.
+Our strategy with this model is to show the performance of the univariate Transformer models in comparison to the DLinear model which is inherently univariate as will shown next.
 We will also present the results from _two_ multivariate Transformer models trained on the same data.

 ## DLinear